-In the case of athletes in CCN1\ and below classes, who deliberately waste time (e.g. slowing to a walk, circling or zig zagging) to avoid penalty for riding under time may be reported and Officially Warned and or given a Yellow Warning Card for riding too fast (dangerous riding).
+In the case of athletes in CCN1\ and below classes, who deliberately waste time (e.g. slowing to a walk, circling or zig zagging) to avoid penalty for riding under time may be f) At National Events each case of unauthorised assistance will be decided by the Technical Delegate reported and Officially Warned and or given a Yellow Warning Card for riding too fast (dangerous riding).